Students With an Incident

 2. When will my hearing be?

 Belmont provides you with 3 business days following the “form issued on” date to contact your Resident Director (resident students) or Student Conduct & Academic Integrity (non-resident student).
-Occasionally, Resident Directors will refer resident students to an Assistant Director of Residence Lice or to Student Conduct & Academic Integrity.
+Occasionally, Resident Directors will refer resident students to an Assistant Director of Residence Life or to Student Conduct & Academic Integrity.
 This decision is case-by-case based on the alleged behavior and the student’s conduct history.
 Once you have contacted your Resident Director or met with Student Conduct & Academic Integrity, a hearing will be scheduled.
 We will work to find a hearing time that is both convenient for you and the hearing officer(s) and resolves the incident in a reasonable amount of time.
 These are our goals, but please note that we will not rush our decision-making simply to expedite the process for you.

 3. What happens in a hearing?